 Team stories bring humanity into the mechanics and data we either sell or work with each day.
 After all, our customers do business with us because we are, in fact, humans.

 Team stories create a compelling reason to work with one another.
 Team stories create a compelling reason for customers to do business with us.

 Planning your next team, corporate or association meeting?
 Searching for a one-on-one catalyst to get you unstuck?
 Engage me to present a One Millimeter Mindset ™ program!
 Delivered virtually or in-person.
 Contact me here.

 Babette Ten Haken | Change Catalyst | Purpose-Driven Professional Innovation | Cross-Functional Team Leadership | Trust-Based Client Retention | In Person & Virtual Speaker, Consultant, Coach, Author |

 Babette Ten Haken, Founder & President of One Millimeter Mindset™ Speaking & Consulting, catalyzes trust-based, purpose-driven, cross-functional leadership.
 She leverages Voice of the Customer and storytelling to translate across communication and collaboration disconnects impacting successful business outcomes across people and professional disciplines.
 Babette is a cross-functional business-oriented STEM professional, qualitative Voice of the Customer facilitator, and Six Sigma Green Belt (Quality).
-She is a member of the ASQ, SHRM, PMI, the National Speakers Association and holds degrees from Washington University MO and University College London UK.
+She is a member of the ASQ, SHRM, PMI, the National Speakers Association.
 Her playbook of cross-functional collaboration, Do YOU Mean Business? is available on Amazon.com.
 Contact Babette here.